 FOMC is an abbreviation of the Federal Open Market Committee.
-It’s a subsidiary of the central bank of the U.S. named FED (Federal Reserve) and charged with the responsibility of controlling the money supply through open market operations, aiming to achieve the benchmark inflation, unemployment rate, and economic growth.
+It’s a subsidiary of the Central Bank of the U.S. named FED (Federal Reserve) and is charged with the responsibility of controlling the money supply through open market operations, aiming to achieve the benchmark inflation, unemployment rate, and economic growth.

 The FOMC, or Federal Open Market Committee, is a committee within the Federal Reserve System that makes key decisions about interest rates and the growth of the U.S. money supply.

 The Federal Reserve System controls the three tools of monetary policy